How to Make An AVA

 An NPRM (Notice of Proposed Rulemaking) is a narrative document that describes the proposed AVA or proposed change to an AVA according to its petition, and invites the public to comment on it.

-Five of the Oregon petitions currently in the TTB’s pipeline would be sub-AVAs—that is, they would fall within the existing boundaries of another AVA, the Willamette Valley.
-When a new sub-AVA is petitioned, in addition to meeting all new AVA requirements the petitioner must also explain how the proposed AVA is consistent with the existing larger AVA (if it isn’t, that would potentially argue for the larger AVA to be modified to exclude this area) but sufficiently distinct to justify creating a new sub-AVA.
+The Oregon petitions currently in the TTB’s pipeline would be nested AVAs—that is, they would fall within the existing boundaries of another AVA, the Willamette Valley.
+When a new nested AVA is petitioned, in addition to meeting all new AVA requirements the petitioner must also explain how the proposed AVA is consistent with the existing larger AVA (if it isn’t, that would potentially argue for the larger AVA to be modified to exclude this area) but sufficiently distinct to justify creating a new nested AVA.

 The process of petitioning for a new AVA often takes several years from start to finish.
 Here is a timeline of every step.